Ocnele Mari Prison: Later years

 The prison population changed in 1953.
 First, existing prisoners were transferred elsewhere.
 Then, after work on the Danube–Black Sea Canal was halted and detainees there sent to Aiud, a selection was made.
 Between three and four hundred prisoners who were mildly ill, old or unable to work were sent on to Ocnele Mari.
 This group had been sentenced at trial.
 In some cases, their sentences had expired as far back as 1951, but were lengthened via administrative decision.
 In 1953–1954, torture and hunger abated, and no deaths were recorded.
 Prisoners could wear their home clothes, although these were often falling apart.

 Administrative sentences were abandoned in 1954, when many were freed, although some were kept at the behest of the Securitate.
 Late that year, a group of Interior Ministry employees was brought from Baia Sprie mine.
 At the height of the prison population in 1948–1952, each cell held around 70 men; in 1954, there were no more than ten.

 In 1956–1957, the prison received Interior Ministry cadres sentenced for various offenses.
 These included a group from Salcia labor camp.
 Sentenced to lengthy terms following the deaths of 63 detainees, they were freed in 1957.
 In 1959, the prison became a youth penitentiary, holding youngsters who had escaped repeatedly from other facilities.
 In turn, they were sent to Sfântu Gheorghe in 1963.
 In autumn 1964, a salt mine collapsed, forming a saltwater lake.
-The prison was soon closed and demolished, a plaque commemorating the communist detainees put up.
+The prison was soon closed and demolished; a monument commemorating the detainees of the Communist regime was erected in 2009 in Ocnița, just a few hundred meters from where the penitentiary was.